Unisex name: English-speaking world

-In the United States, most of the above-mentioned male names are now largely female, while in Britain, some (notably Charlie, Hilary, Sidney, and Robin) remain largely male.
+In the United States, some of the above-mentioned male names are now largely female, while in Britain, they remain largely male.
 Sometimes different spellings have different sex distributions (Francis is less likely female than Frances), but these are rarely definitive.
 For example, in the US, as of 2016, both Skylar and Skyler are more common for females, but Skylar is most strongly associated with females (the 42nd most common name for females and the 761 most common for males born in 2016) than Skyler (the 359 most common name for females and the 414 most common for males born in 2016).

 Origin

 Modern unisex names may derive from: